 Unfortunately, that also meant getting a taste of the tragedies that people were coping with.
 I was there with a company that was trying to get a new kind of stethoscope off the ground.
 The product was incredibly cool, but why it was needed broke my heart.
 The Ebola virus, which travels so quickly, means that equipment that touches the patients is tainted with the virus (more info about this topic can be found here).

 For something like the stethoscope, this already poses problems because it’s hard to use over the gear that they had to use in the areas with patients.
-So this company was trying to develop something that didn’t put the doctor in harm’s way …
+So this company was trying to develop something that didn’t put the doctor in harm’s way but allowed them to deal …